WisboyAk47/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ***10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
 File: 100-print_comb3.c

+***11. The success combination in business is: Do what you do better... and: do more of what you do...
+File: 101-print_comb4.c